 Podcast: 4 skills for researchers of the future

-In this podcast our colleague Margaux Kersschot explains which skills researchers of the future will need.
+In this podcast policy advisor Margaux Kersschot explains which skills researchers of the future will need.

 The competence profile consists of a table per competence category.
 Each table contains the title of the competence category and a description of the specific competences that are part of this category.
 Finally, these descriptions are supplemented by a number of concrete examples of activities and courses that can contribute to the development of competences within this category.